About surgery for bone cancer

 - How well your doctor expects your lungs to work after surgery

 Even if your surgeon is not sure it will be possible to remove your secondary cancers, you can have chemotherapy to try to shrink them.
 If the chemotherapy works well, they may shrink enough for you to have surgery.
-If you are diagnosed with a primary bone cancer and secondary lung cancer at the same time you will probably have
+If you are diagnosed with osteosarcoma and secondary lung cancer at the same time you will probably have

 - Surgery to remove your bone tumour